-Fig. 5.80 presents cladding temperatures of fuel rod simulators from experimental data (recorded by thermocouples TFS-6/10, TFS-14/11 and TFS-22/12) at three elevations: 650 mm, 750 mm and 850 mm.
+Fig. 5.79 presents cladding temperatures of fuel rod simulators from experimental data (recorded by thermocouples TFS 11/9, TFS 1/11 and TFS 1/13) at three elevations: 550 mm, 750 mm and 950 mm.
 These thermocouples that are in the upper half of the heated region of the rod bundle (from 0 mm to 1024 mm) provide clear measures, useful for the present study.
-These measured temperatures are compared with the temperatures calculated with the previous and current version of the code, respectively ATHLET-CD 3.2.1 and 3.3, in the middle ring of the test bundle (ROD2) at the same elevations.
-One observes a light overestimation of the temperature from ATHLET-CD 3.2.1 as well as from ATHLET-CD 3.3.
-However, it is hard to distinguish the outcomes from the two codes, since their temperatures seems identical up to the flooding time.
-The temperature excursion during the quenching is well captured in both code versions.
+These measured temperatures are compared with the temperatures calculated with the previous and current versions of the code, respectively ATHLET-CD 3.2.1, ATHLET-CD 3.3 and ATHLET-CD 3.3.1, in the middle ring of the test bundle (ROD2) at the same elevations.
+One observes a light overestimation of the temperature of ATHLET-CD 3.2.1 as well as from ATHLET-CD 3.3 and ATHLET-CD 3.3.1.
+However, it is hard to distinguish the outcomes from the codes, since their temperatures seems identical up to the flooding time.
+The temperature excursion during the quenching is well captured in all code versions.
 Nevertheless, with ATHLET-CD 3.3 as well as with ATHLET-CD 3.2.1 the quenching appears to provoke some temperature oscillations, delaying the cooling compared to the experiment (approximately 500 s later).
+The differences between the different code versions, even they are small for each elevation, lead to a slightly different oxidation and nitride formation.

-Fig. 5.81 presents the accumulated mass of generated hydrogen.
-ATHLET-CD 3.2.1 and 3.3 predict the same amount of hydrogen until the quenching.
+Fig. 5.80 presents the accumulated mass of generated hydrogen.
+ATHLET-CD 3.2.1, 3.3 and 3.3.1 predict the same amount of hydrogen until the quenching.
 After the quenching, ATHLET-CD 3.3 calculated slightly less hydrogen than ATHLET-CD 3.2.1.
-However, while both versions slightly underestimate the hydrogen amount until the quenching in comparison to the experiment, they both present a significant underestimation of the hydrogen production during the quenching.
+Due to an improvement of the evaporation model ATHLET-CD 3.3.1 predicts more hydrogen due to a higher availability of steam.
+However, while all versions slightly underestimate the hydrogen amount until the quenching in comparison to the experiment, they present a significant underestimation of the hydrogen production during the quenching.
 This large difference can be explained by the fact that the reoxidation of nitrides, as well as the oxidation of the melt and of the outer wall of shroud were not considered in the simulation.

-Fig. 5.82 presents the accumulated mass of metallic melt calculated by ATHLET-CD 3.2.1 and ATHLET-CD 3.3.
-Results are very near to each other up to the quenching, which seems to freeze the accumulated mass of metallic melt at 1.4 kg for ATHLET-CD 3.2.1 and 1.2 kg for ATHLET-CD 3.3 (thus, 0.2 kg difference between both calculations)
+Fig. 5.81 presents the accumulated mass of metallic melt calculated by ATHLET-CD 3.2.1, ATHLET-CD 3.3 and ATHLET-CD 3.3.1.
+Results are very near to each other up to the quenching, which seems to freeze the accumulated mass of metallic melt at app.
+1.4 kg for ATHLET-CD 3.2.1 and ATHLET-CD 3.3.1 as well as 1.2 kg for ATHLET-CD 3.3.